Natalielim/daily-pennsylvanian-basic-scraper/README.md

 9. Document your scraping process thoroughly for replicability, transparency and accountability.

 10. Continuously re-evaluate your scraping program against applicable laws and ethical principles.

+# Scraper Modification

+## What I Changed
+- Updated scraper to fetch the **Most Read** article instead of the homepage headline.

+## How I Did It
+- Inspected the website’s HTML to find the CSS class for the Most Read section.
+- Modified `script.py` to extract the first **Most Read** article.
+- Tested locally to confirm it works.

+## Next Steps
+- Monitor for HTML structure changes.
+- Expand to scrape multiple "Most Read" headlines.